HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-3-digital-signatures.md

 To recap what we did:

-- First, we used the distributive property\footnote{\url{https://en.wikipedia.org/wiki/Distributive_property}} to build an equality.
+- First, we used the [distributive property](https://en.wikipedia.org/wiki/Distributive_property) to build an equality.
 - Next, we multiplied both sides with with \\(\text{hash} (m, r \cdot P)\\)
 - Then we replaced the variable *n* with our private key *sk* and the expression \\(n \cdot P\\) which represents the product of our private key *sk* with the base point *P* with the public key *PK*.
 - We defined *R* to be the product \\(r \cdot P\\)